Supplier Code of Conduct

 Work is conducted on a voluntary basis

-Under no circumstances should a Supplier use forced labour, whether in the form of compulsory or trafficked labour, bonded labour, indentured labour, or other forms.
+Under no circumstances should a supplier use forced labour, whether in the form of compulsory or trafficked labour, bonded labour, indentured labour, or other forms.
 Mental and physical coercion, slavery, and human trafficking are prohibited.

 Wages and working hours are reasonable